arielmadr/MiCM_ChIP_seq/README.md

 deeptools --help
 ```

-If you run into any issues, join the pre-workshop session online.
+If you run into any issues, you can join the pre-workshop session online.